Why Meme Marketing doesn’t work for your business

 It might not be that good of a strategy to post many memes.
 Instead, you can analyze the trends and wait for relevant memes to become popular.

-Try to deliver less, yet qualitative content instead of posting more boring memes.
+Try to deliver less yet qualitative content instead of posting more boring memes.
 This way, you will make the best out of this strategy and turn it into a way of increasing the reach of your social media accounts.

-Don’t copy and paste
+Don’t Copy and Paste

-When including memes in your marketing strategy, you must ensure that you don’t go too far with the topics.
+When including memes in your marketing strategy, you must ensure you don’t go too far with the topics.
 Hence, don’t copy a meme on your brand’s online pages without editing it to comply with the company’s characteristics.

 Just imagine McDonald’s posting a Great Gatsby Reaction meme copied from a plumber firm page.
 What would be the point, and would it help them engage with their users?
+Not.
+But what if they took the template and wrote, “Cheers to the ones who ordered every special edition”?
+Wouldn’t that be better for their engagement?

 Moreover, becoming a meme can create a lot of lousy engagement around your social media accounts.
 Thus, always be careful about what everyone can see and know about you.
 And don’t forget, transparency is the answer.

 Although integrating memes in your marketing strategy may have the potential to jump-start your audience engagement, the results are not guaranteed.
+First and foremost, like any marketing strategy, your meme marketing strategy needs to be well thought out from the beginning.

-10 Successful examples of Meme Marketing
+10 Successful Examples of Meme Marketing

 A lot of brands have started adding memes to their online content.
 But some of them will remain in history for their meme marketing activity.
 Let’s talk about some successful examples of social media marketing memes.